-370. ADMINISTRATION AND SUPERVISION OF BUSINESS EDUCATION.
-(Summer Session only.)
+370. ADMINISTRATION AND SUPERVISION OF BUSINESS EDUCA-TION.
 Four hours credit.

 This course deals with the problems of administrators and supervisors who are interested in business education as well as heads of departments of business education.

 372. ADVANCED CURRICULUM PROBLEMS.
 (Summer Session only.)
 Four hours credit.